Swoon (artist): Swimming Cities of Serenissima, 2009

 Swimming Cities of Serenissima was a fleet of sculptural junk rafts that crashed the 2009 Venice Biennale.
 The project was the last in a series of river-based projects founded or led by Swoon, which included Swimming Cities of Switchback Sea (2008) on the Hudson River, and The Miss Rockaway Armada (2006–2007) on the Mississippi River.
 Curry cites multiple sources of inspiration for Serenissima, including a brief time living on a sailboat in the Netherlands, Viking boats, and the impact of her first visit to Venice, where she was struck by the conversation between the water and architecture.
-She also credits the experience of the Miss Rockaway Armada for leading her to explore the possibilities of floating sculptures as a way to live and travel, while also building the knowledge and community necessary to attempt the complicated logistics of navigating rafts through the Ventian lagoon.
+She also credits the experience of the Miss Rockaway Armada for leading her to explore the possibilities of floating sculptures as a way to live and travel, while also building the knowledge and community necessary to attempt the complicated logistics of navigating rafts through the Venetian lagoon.

 After her solo exhibition at Deitch Studios, Swoon deconstructed the rafts into shipping containers, which were sent overseas to Koper, Slovenia.
 The containers were initially held in customs because they were thought to be trash, until Swoon could provide documents that proved they were art.
 A crew of 30 collaborators worked at a marina in Koper until the rafts received approval by the Slovenian coast guard to leave port.
 A fleet of three rafts, named Maria, Alice and Old Hickory navigated an open crossing of the Adriatic Sea, before moving into the protected in-land Littoral canals of Italy.

 Swimming Cities of Serenissima entered the Venetian Lagoon in May 2009.
 Swoon developed a collaborative performance with Ben Burke, Adina Bier and the Dark, Dark, Dark, that was staged on the rafts and performed to audiences on shore over the course of two weeks.
 The final performance was an illegal procession down the Grand Canal that began late at night, and ended as the sun rose.
 Serenissima’s last performance, as well as their journey across the Adriatic, was recorded in a documentary film by Paul Poet, Empire Me: New Worlds are Happening!
 (2011).

 Although Swoon was not officially invited to the Biennale, Serenissma was lauded by the critic Jerry Saltz as the most moving moment of that years’ festival.
 He said, “Like the best work here, Swoon’s work doesn’t come out of academic critique; it comes from necessity and vision.
 These are the perfect tools for making things as old as time new again -- including an art world turned dangerously into itself.”